nosana-ci/docs.nosana.io/docs/nodes/testgrid.md

 ::: warning

 At the moment the Nosana Node is in pre-release.
-Nodes should only be experimented with on sandboxed hardware with throwaway key pairs.
-If you are looking to earn stable earnings on your hardware, we recommend you to wait until the release of V1.
+Therefore we highly recommend to run this in a clean environment or virtual machine, and to use a Solana address with only a minimal amount of SOL.

 :::